-- A. This depends on the type of device you need: - For the $\mathsf{PIP}\mathsf{Driver}{^{\mathrm{M}}}$, an intact PIP joint with enough residuum to engage the ring. - For the MCPDriver[TM] an intact MCP joint with enough residuum to engage the ring.
+A. This depends on the type of device you need:

+For the PIPDriver_m, an intact PIP joint with enough residuum to engage the ring.

+For the MCPDriverTM an intact MCP joint with enough residuum to engage the ring.

-For the ThumbDriver_m enough residuum to engage the ring.
+For the ThumbDriver_TM enough residuum to engage the ring.
 Because this device is driven by both the MCP and CMC joints in the thumb, patients with more proximal amputations may still benefit from the device as long as there is enough residuum to engage the ring.

 Of course, if a patient does not quite meet these requirements, they may still benefit from our devices.
-Please call our office to learn how amputees with limited range of motion can benefit from our devices.
+Please call our office at 888-977-6693 or 360-915-9724 to learn how amputees with limited range of motion can benefit from our devices.